 How to Lay Box Profile Roof Sheets

-For box profile roof sheets, they should be fitted from left to right.
+When fitting box profile roof sheets, they should be fitted from left to right.
 The screws are to be fixed through the lower part (the valleys) of the roof sheets, and stitch screws will stitch sheet to sheet on the overlap.

 If you are installing more than one steel roof sheet in the length, you will need to allow for a 300mm overlap between the roofing sheets.
 Purlin spacers should be set between 600mm – 1000mm for greater support.